Transplant Services

 Because living liver donation is a relatively new procedure, it is not known what the long-term complications may be.
 However, studies of large groups of living donors over the last 30 years have shown that donation does not affect long-term life expectancy.

-Most people who donate a liver should plan to take six to eight weeks off of work for surgery and recovery.
+Most people who donate a liver should plan to take six to eight weeks off work for surgery and recovery.
 Please remember that it can take longer for your energy levels to return to normal.

 Physically demanding jobs, like ones requiring you to lift more than ten pounds, may require eight to 12 weeks off work.
 Strenuous activity and vigorous exercise should be avoided for six to eight weeks.